Maloyaroslavets

 Maloyaroslavets (Малояросла́вец) is a town and the administrative center of Maloyaroslavetsky District in Kaluga Oblast, Russia, located on the right bank of the Luzha River (Oka's basin), 61 km northeast of Kaluga, the administrative center of the oblast.
 Population: 21,200 (1970).

 History

 It was founded in the late 14th century by Vladimir the Bold and named Yaroslavets after his son Yaroslav.
 In 1485, the town was annexed by the Grand Duchy of Moscow and renamed Maloyaroslavets to distinguish it from Yaroslavl.
 During the French invasion of Russia, the Battle of Maloyaroslavets took place near this town on October 12 (24) of 1812.
 The battle was commemorated by a roomy cathedral built at the Black Island (Chyornoostrovsky) Convent of Maloyaroslavets by 1843.

 A number of fierce battles were also fought near Maloyaroslavets during the Battle of Moscow in 1941–1942.
 The town was under German occupation from 18 October 1941 until 2 January 1942.
+In late 1941, the Germans operated the Dulag 112 and Dulag 126 transit prisoner-of-war camps in the town.
 It was liberated by troops of the Western Front of the Red Army.